isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 * *rounding*: conversion of a value to the mathematically nearest value of a less precise type.
 * *RTTI*: Run-Time Type Information. ???
 * *scope*: the region of program text (source code) in which a name can be referred to.
 * *semiregular*: a concrete type that is copyable (including movable) and default-constructible (see `std::semiregular` concept).
 The result of a copy is an independent object with the same value as the original.
-A semiregular type behaves roughly like an built-in type like `int`, but possibly without a `==` operator.
+A semiregular type behaves roughly like a built-in type like `int`, but possibly without a `==` operator.
 See also *regular type*.
 * *sequence*: elements that can be visited in a linear order.
 * *software*: a collection of pieces of code and associated data; often used interchangeably with program.
 * *source code*: code as produced by a programmer and (in principle) readable by other programmers.